 There’s a big difference between employee satisfaction surveys and broader employee engagement surveys.

-An employee can be perfectly happy at work without being engaged with your company’s mission and values.
+An employee can be happy at work without being engaged with your company’s mission and values, or believing in your diversity initiatives.
 A satisfaction survey is very focused, measuring only how happy an employee is at work.
 An engagement survey looks at how invested an employee is in the company, factoring in the whole span of their day-to-day working life.

 Having employees who feel satisfied and happy with their work is important, but it should be considered in the wider framework of their overall engagement.
 Engaged workers are generally more valuable, showing higher levels of dedication to your organisation.
 If you’re looking to identify the drivers of employee satisfaction, then measuring employee engagement is the way to go.

 What Does “Employee Satisfaction” Mean?

 Employee satisfaction specifically refers to how happy an employee is with different aspects of their job.
 It could cover a wide range of areas, such as: